Get more organic search traffic for your Shopify store

 What follows are a few testing tips about common areas I’ve seen since over the years.
 I’ll expand and add to them over time.

-You might see Warnings in your structured data report.
+You might see Non-Critical Issues or Warnings in your structured data report.
 They appear in orange and include a warning message.

 Warnings won’t affect your SEO or search results negatively.

-How these tools use the terms Errors and Warnings is different than the common usage of them.
+How these tools use the terms Errors and Warnings is different than their common usage of them.

 Google is a computer science company.
 The terms errors and warnings come from computer science tools called compilers.

-That’s why Google started showing warnings on structured data that was missing optional data.
+That’s why Google started showing warnings on structured data that were missing optional data.
 They were recommending adding it if you had it.
 In fact, their warning messages say this exactly:

 The aggregateRating field is recommended.
 Please provide a value if available.